Suzan-Dev/Vlog/README.md

 ## Things to consider

-- All pages are responsive.
 - Used own Backend.
 - Used **JavaScript** instead of **TypeScript** as I think for small projects and working alone, TypeScript is **overkill**.
 - Used Nextjs **SSR** for fetching **individual blog** and **blog list**.
 - Used Material-UI for **fast** and **easier** UI development.
 - No **State Management** library is used as I was running out of time.
+- I didn't have time or might have forgot to make some pages responsive.